-Today we are taking a hiatus from our Tuesday Tips and Tricks blog as we are out holding our workshops in Denver teaching shooting and business & marketing workshops.
+Today we are out holding our workshops in Denver teaching shooting and business & marketing workshops.
 However, we did want to share a cool image that was taken yesterday at our IN-CAMERA: Light workshop and show the set-up!

 How did we get this awesome shot with the our fab model, Chad?
 First, we want to show you what the natural lighting looked like.
 During Sunday’s Shooting &Post workshop we went up to this amazing spot at the top of a mountain here in Golden, CO, and found this awesome overlook where we could see the sky.
 We had this amazing rock formation that was really cool, but unfortunately, the lighting was pretty dark since this area was shaded by a tree, and when we exposed for our models face, the sky ended up being blown out.
 The below shot shows you what the natural light was doing…

 Once we made it back to this same location for our lighting workshop, it was late in the day.
 We knew that the ambient light was really dark in this area (because of some trees around), but also knew that it had awesome potential if we could add some light to it!
 The background sky was beautiful and we really wanted to capture that in the image.
 So, we set up a background light (just a 580EX Speedlight on a stand with a Pocket Wizard triggering it – power at full power) to give some lighting to those same rocks our model was standing on the day before, and put an orange CTO gel on it for some added color and depth.
 Then, we added our studly model Chad, and put a light on the front of him as well.
 The main light was our Elinchrom Quadra light with a Westcott 24×32 softbox on it – off to camera right.